mpinaud/campgrounds/README.md

   * How to generate a set of CRUD API's from the schema
   * How to use the Prisma Playground
   * How to call one endpoint and get specific minimal data returned from the database
-  * How to use the Prisma Admin GUI to manually update directly on the tables
+  * How to use the Prisma Admin GUI to manually update nodes direct within each table

 * GraphQL Yoga
   * How to create a public facing API